 There is something very magical about stories.
 Julio Cortázar, an Argentine writer, spoke about how photographs function as a revelatory image.
 A story told through the world of the image allows the viewer to contextualize, open up, what is left unsaid.
 Frequently, we wander around with vague ideas about the big concepts of life, love, being, the self, belief, hate, wisdom, knowledge, etc. The moment in which we look at an image or a story at the right time, there is a revelation, we are able to see, truly see what is before us and within us.
 This moment of revelation is also the function of stories, hence their importance.
 Stories help us give voice and put words to the unknowable, to the silence.

 Storytelling is as old as time, well I am not getting into the logistics of telling stories, the history and what not.
-What I mean to say is that it is a very ancient art form that has survived ages.
+What I mean to say is that it is an ancient art that has been vivifying the experience of human-ness for aeons.
 The paintings of Lascaux tell a story, for example, for ages we have been passing down stories orally, and with them beliefs, ideas, concepts about life and being.

 Thinking on this I decided to ask the cards, “What story do I tell myself, that I need to look at more closely?”

 Remaining still to germinate an idea into fruition will breed results.
-This is a reminder that while there is a time for remaing still, for contemplation.
-Too much contemplation turns into hesitation, which transforms into doubt and then leads to fear.
+This is a reminder that while there is a time for stillness and contemplation, too much turns into hesitation, which transforms into doubt and then leads to fear.
 All this encased within the shell of inaction.
 In order to “make something happen” actions are needed, this is true in life an in magic.
-In order to achieve the perfect balance of the two cups, I must act, I must do, and I must dare.
-Thank you cards for showing me my weak spots.
+In order to achieve the perfect balance of the two cups, one must act, one must do, and one must dare.